fullStackDevShiva/file-upload-using-node-js-and-multer/README.md

-This is a simple example to show multiple file uploads using node js and multer.
-This is just basic, it can be enhanced and customized further.
+This is a simple example to show file uploads using node js and multer.
+This is just the basic, it can be enhanced and customized further as per requirements.

-Instruction: create a directory /uploads for file upload in the root level.
+Instruction: create a directory /uploads at the root level to store uploaded files.